SiR-Frazier/Dig-A-Pony/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 ## Further Expansion
--Will look to add additional styling to the pages, specifically
+-Will look to add additional styling to the pages, specifically connect with the Instagram API for Dig A Pony and add routing to the menu page so that users can view the food, wine, etc.

 ## License